JoelGibson20/SITApreferencesManagement/README.md

 # Storing and managing user privacy preferences using blockchain
 This repository contains my dissertation project.
-It is prototype DApp and smart contract which allow a user to store and manage privacy preferences stored on the blockchain.
+It is a prototype DApp and smart contract which allow a user to store and manage privacy preferences stored on the blockchain.
 The paper can be read [here](https://github.com/JoelGibson20/SITApreferencesManagement/blob/main/Dissertation%20Paper.pdf).

 ## What exactly does this mean?
 The user accesses the DApp (website) using an ordinary browser with the [**MetaMask**](https://metamask.io/) browser extension.
 Here they can define privacy preferences using the SITA dimensions described in the paper  [**The SITA principle for location privacy — Conceptual model and architecture**](https://www.researchgate.net/publication/286760053_The_SITA_principle_for_location_privacy_-_Conceptual_model_and_architecture).
 These preferences are stored AES encrypted on the blockchain, where the user, or others the user approves, can retrieve them.